ebuchman/blog/content/posts/uoa.md

 gain a new kind of accessibility and prominence.
 We will have more to say about coins in a later piece.
-But the technology of written accounts - of accounting - would not evolve considerably for centuries until the development of Arabian methematics and related bookeeping techniques in the late first millenium AD.
+But the technology of written accounts - of accounting - would not evolve considerably for centuries until the development of Arabian mathematics and related bookeeping techniques in the late first millenium AD.
 And as these developments found their way to Italian merchant banking communities in the ~13th century AD, they breathed new life into the Unit